 Our progress so far

-- May 2021: We announced our ambition for our investments to be Net Zero by 2050, if not before.
-This is in line with the Paris Agreement – a legally binding international treaty on climate change – and the UK government’s Net Zero commitment.
+- May 2021: We announced our ambition for our investments to be net zero by 2050, if not before.
+This is in line with the Paris Agreement – a legally binding international treaty on climate change – and the UK government’s net zero commitment.

-- From 2021: We increased integration of climate and carbon considerations into our investment decision-making processes.
-This makes sure we’re considering our Net Zero ambition when we decide where and how to invest.
+- From 2021: We increased integration of climate and carbon considerations into our investment decision making processes.
+This makes sure we’re considering our net zero ambition when we decide where and how to invest.

 - October 2021: We introduced a £500m Sustainable Growth mandate.
 This mandate invests globally in high-growth, private businesses that are developing ways to help companies and the economy decarbonise.
 Recently, this included investments in electric-powered aircraft and carbon capture and storage technology.
+This complements our existing renewable energy strategy.
+In March 2024, we had around £2bn of renewable energy and clean technology investments.
+This includes a 50% stake in Bruc Energy, which runs solar farms across Spain.

 - April 2022: We started developing better climate scenarios with the University of Exeter.
 These will help us better understand how our investments might perform in the future under a range of potential climate outcomes.
 We will then use this to inform our investment strategy.